-- 1. The student must be admitted to Southwest Baptist University (SBU).
+- The student must be admitted to Southwest Baptist University (SBU).
 Admission to the University does not guarantee admission into the BSN program.
 A separate application process to the BSN program is required to be considered for admission. - 2.
 Provide copies of: - a.
 Driver's license/Photo ID - b.
 Official transcripts from all colleges or universities other than SBU - 3.
 Students accepted into the BSN program are required to submit the following within the designated time limits (full admission into the program is contingent upon negative drug screen & acceptable background check): - a.
 Background screening - b.
 Drug screening - c.
-Immunization record (Tdap, Varicella, MMR, annual influenza, Hepatitis B series, COVID-19) subject to change based upon clinical site requirements - 4.
+Immunization record (Tdap, Varicella, MMR, annual influenza, Hepatitis B series, COVID-19)\ subject to change based upon clinical site requirements - 4.
 For full acceptance into the BSN program, prerequisite courses must be completed.
 Students may be conditionally admitted if they are within one semester of completing required science courses.
 All applications will go through the selection process for admission. - 5.
-BIO 2204, BIO 3304, and BIO 2213 must have been completed within 5 years of admission into the BSN program (see above). - 6.
-Based on transcript and ACT, SAT, or CLT score evaluation, MAT 0243 Mathematical Literacy may be required. - 7.
+Based on transcript and ACT, SAT, or CLT score evaluation, MAT 0243 Mathematical Literacy may be required. - 6.
 Prior college credit: - a.
 Minimum of C in all courses required for the BSN program - b.
 Minimum of 2.8 cumulative or program GPA - c.
-If repeating any general education or program required course required for the BSN program, the course must be completed with a grade of C or better before admission to the BSN program. - d.
-Biology, Chemistry, Microbiology, Anatomy & Physiology I, or Anatomy & Physiology II courses may not be repeated more than once each, including withdrawals, to be eligible for the BSN program. - 8.
+If repeating any general education or program required course required for the BSN program, the course must be completed with a grade of C or better before admission to the BSN program. - 7.
 Acceptance into the BSN nursing program is based on satisfactory completion of the admission criteria and space availability.
 When applicants meet minimum qualifications, an admission selection criteria worksheet may be used if qualified applicants exceed space availability.
-The applicants with the top scores will be offered first choice for the seats in the cohort. - 9.
+The applicants with the top scores will be offered first choice for the seats in the cohort. - 8.
 Application deadline for consideration in January (spring semester) is August 1 of the previous year.

-- 158 College of Health Professions2022-2023 Undergraduate Catalog - a.
+- a.
 Cumulative GPA of 2.8 and completion of all prerequisite coursework qualifies the applicant for full admission to the BSN program. - b.
 A selection scoring sheet will be used to rank the students for admission based upon standardized exam score, completion of other nursing program courses, and cumulative or program GPA. - c.
 All applications will be considered at the same time following the application deadline.
 Exceptions to the deadline must be reviewed with the BSN Program Coordinator and Admissions, Progression, and Retention (APR) committee and must complete the selection process for consideration for admission. - d.
-When the qualified applicant pool exceeds the maximum amount of seats available in the program, admission into the BSN program will be offered to the highest-ranking candidates in the applicant pool - e.
+When the qualified applicant pool exceeds the maximum number of seats available in the program, admission into the BSN program will be offered to the highest-ranking candidates in the applicant pool - e.
 Applicants with incomplete prerequisites or requirements may be admitted conditionally upon the review and approval of the APR Committee. - f.
 The selection of each cohort will be reviewed by the APR Committee. - g.
 Accepted applicants will be required to make a \$200, non-refundable deposit to hold a seat in the cohort.